Angola: Rare Endemics and More Set Departure Tour Report, June 2025

 We walked back to the vehicle and finished off the day with some night birding.
 There were many Freckled Nightjars calling and we managed to get a few fly-by views before heading back to the hotel.

-This day was set aside for a day trip down Leba Pass to see some of the ”Namibian” specials.
-We started in woodland and as we moved towards the coast we got into dryer and dryer habitat until we were in the Namibe Desert.
+This day was set aside for a day trip down through Leba Pass to see some of the ”Namibian” specials.
+We started in woodland and as we moved towards the coast we got into drier and drier habitat until we were in the Namib Desert.
 Our first stop was successful, as we very quickly picked up White-tailed Shrikes – there were a lot of them around.
 We moved further along and stopped at a river.
 Spending a bit of time on the riverbed we had a large number of species coming down to drink.
-These included Jameson’s and Red-billed Firefinch, Black-fronted Bulbul and Long-tailed Paradise-Whydah.
-Overhead we had both Bohm’s and Mottled Spinetail and many Bradfield’s Swifts.
+These included Jameson’s and Red-billed Firefinches, Black-fronted Bulbul and Long-tailed Paradise-Whydah.
+Overhead we had both Böhm’s and Mottled Spinetails and many Bradfield’s Swifts.

-We headed back to the car and on our way back to the tar road we had good views of the localized race of Meves’s Starling.
-Moving further along towards the coast we made a spot in some dry acacia woodland.
-This was very successful and we managed to pick up Dusky Sunbird, Kalahari Scrub-Robin, Crimson-breasted Shrike, Swallow-tailed Bee-eater, Monteiro’s Hornbill, Barred Wren-Warbler, Pearl-spotted Owlet and White-throated and Black-throated Canary.
+We headed back to the vehicle and on our way back to the tar road we had good views of the localized race of Meves’s Starling.
+Moving further along towards the coast we made a stop in some dry acacia woodland.
+This was very successful and we managed to pick up Dusky Sunbird, Kalahari Scrub Robin, Crimson-breasted Shrike, Swallow-tailed Bee-eater, Monteiro’s Hornbill, Barred Wren-Warbler, Pearl-spotted Owlet and White-throated and Black-throated Canaries.
 We also got our first looks at Karoo Chat.
-We decided to have our mid-morning breakfast stop here, and enjoyed a fruit salad prepared by the hotel.
+We decided to have our mid-morning breakfast stop here, and enjoyed a tasty and refreshing fruit salad prepared by the hotel.

 Angola birding report